nuvious/HTB-Catalog/README.md

 to get my attention.
 I have enough reason to keep this populated for my own interests and will try to keep it up to date as best I can.

+## Note to HTB

+If this repository is for any reason inappropriate or against your TOS, please open up an issue requesting the repository's removal.

 ## Schema

 ### Machines